birdboat00/amelia/guide/guide-content.md

 ```

 ### Using it in the web editor
-> The web editor is still very work-in-progress and barely functional!
+> The web editor is still very work-in-progress!

 Go to [the editor site](../editor/index.html) and enter the code into the
-text area on the right and click `run code`.
+editor on the right and click the **Run Code** button on the top right.

 You have to import the module from `../module/mod.mjs` like this:
 ```js